brandur/sorg/content/articles/cloud-databases.md

-The design of Microsoft's Cosmos isn't as transparent, but its documentation seems to suggest similar performance characteristics with the median time for reads and writes at 5 ms.
+The design of Microsoft's Cosmos isn't as transparent, but its documentation seems to suggest similar performance characteristics with [the median time for reads and writes at 5 ms][cosmos-99th].

 ## The contenders (#contenders)